milesmcc/tpl-site/content/_index.md

 * The deployment of drones to revolutionize counterterrorism
 * The manipulation of social media to influence foreign elections
-* The pursuit of artificial intelligence to fuel a new global arms race
+* The use and misuse of artificial intelligence in political communication
-* The use of scientific models to formulate Covid-19 public health policies
+* The public's adoption of or resistance to Covid-19 surveillance technologies

 All of these policies have technological innovation at their core, but their design and implementation have influenced domestic and international politics.